 Leverage your skills

 If you have a marketable skill, a side hustle that capitalizes on that talent makes perfect sense.
-Since you know the work well, you can jump in and begin earning immediately.
+Since you know they work well, you can jump in and begin earning immediately.
 That’s what happened with Teris Pantazes, who owned a construction company for 10 years before selling it to provide handyman services online.
 In 2015, he founded EFynch.com.

 “EFynch is for the person who is handy or even has a daytime construction job and wants to find work in the evenings for extra cash, Pantazes says.
 “We’re an open platform with competitive bidding.
-Homeowners advertise jobs and get bids from pros, side hustlers, and regularly handymen.
+Homeowners advertise jobs and get bids from pros, side hustlers, and regular handymen.
 Skilled side hustlers can make up to $1,000 a month through my site.”